rackerlabs/rackspace-how-to/content/cloud-servers/create-and-edit-users-in-mysql.md

        mysql -u root -p

-You are prompted for your MySQL root password (note this is not the same as the Cloud Server root password).
+You are prompted for your MySQL root password (note that this is not the same as the Cloud Server root password).

 ### Create a new user